OSGeo/gdal/doc/source/programs/gdalwarp.rst

 :program:`gdalwarp` divides the output image into chunks that can be processed independently within the amount of memory specified by :option:`-wm`.
-:program:`gdalwarp` then iterates over scanlines in these chunks, and for each output pixel determines the set of source pixels that contribute to the value of the output pixel.
-These source pixels are provided to a function that performs the resampling algorithm selected with :option:`-r`.
+:program:`gdalwarp` then iterates over scanlines in these chunks, and for each output pixel determines a rectangular region of source pixels that contribute to the value of the output pixel.
+The dimensions of this rectangular region are typically determined by estimating the relative scales of the source and destination raster, but can be manually specified (see documentation of the ``XSCALE`` parameter in :cpp:member:`GDALWarpOptions::papszWarpOptions`).
+Because the source region is a simple rectangle, it is not possible for an output pixel to be associated with source pixels from both sides of the antimeridian or pole (when transforming from geographic coordinates).

+The rectangular region of source pixels is then provided to a function that performs the resampling algorithm selected with :option:`-r`.
+Depending on the resampling algorithm and relative scales of the source and destination rasters, source pixels may be weighted either according to the approximate fraction of the source pixel that is covered by the destination pixel (e.g., "mean" and "sum" resampling), or by horizontal and vertical Cartesian distances between the center of the source pixel and the center of the target pixel (e.g., bilinear or cubic spline resampling).
+In the latter case, the relative weight of an individual source pixel is determined by the product of the weights determined for its row and column; the diagonal Cartesian distance is not calculated.

 Writing to an existing file
 ---------------------------